BramDevlaminck/CCB_PairwiseAlignment/README.md

 ### Overview

-This repository contains the code for following algorithms:
+This repository contains the code for the following algorithms:

 - [Needleman-Wunsch](./needleman_wunsch)
 - [Hirschberg](./hirschberg)